 A lifelong resident of the Pacific Northwest, Lou Ann Goodrich currently resides in Oregon where she maintains forested acreage preserved for wildlife.

-She is a proponent for a balanced environment and habitat conducive to maintaining diversity and sustainability for wildlife and the natural world.
+She is a proponent of a balanced environment and habitat conducive to maintaining diversity and sustainability for wildlife and the natural world.
 Animals have always been a large part of her life and after retiring from a career in medicine she pursued photography to record and express the beauty of nature.

-Now a passionate nature and wildlife photographer, she particularly strives to portray species specific behavior in her images.
+Now a passionate nature and wildlife photographer, she particularly strives to portray species-specific behavior in her images.
 Recently she has diversified and added digital photo artistry to her skills which allows an additional creativity and artistic presentation of her images.
 Although new to the art world she is gaining recognition through published images and awards in photography and digital art.
 Her website is http://louanngoodrich-photoartist.com.

 6th Place - Geraldine Simmons – “Lioness Sketch”

-For the first eight years of her life Geraldine lived in London, England and then settled in Australia in 1968.
+For the first eight years of her life, Geraldine lived in London, England and then settled in Australia in 1968.

 As a child, the two activities that made her heart sing were riding her bike and drawing.
 Time spent alone riding her bike inspired her love of nature and deep appreciation for all living things.
 Observing nature helped enhance and develop Geraldine’s’ observational skills as well as the patience required to create detailed works for art.

-Over time, Geraldine’s love of drawing has evolved into the detailed real-life portraits of wildlife that she draws today in either pastel and colored pencil, or scratchboard.
+Over time, Geraldine’s love of drawing has evolved into the detailed real-life portraits of wildlife that she draws today in either pastel and colored pencil or scratchboard.
 These mediums enable her to capture the true nature and essence that bring each animal to life.

 Geraldine has exhibited both nationally and internationally receiving many invitations to donate her works to well-known animal conservation groups such as Humane Society International, Sea Shepherd, Borneo Orangutan Society and recently Sketch for Survival culminating Explorers against Extinction.
 Gaining signature membership to the Artists For Conservation was one of her proudest achievements along with being the recipient of the 2010 AFC Conservation Artist Award for May of that year.